Number of diagnoses

 Relative survival estimates can be calculated using either the period or cohort methods [Brenner 2002], and we used the period approach.
 Rather than following a cohort diagnosed within a certain time period, this examines anyone alive within 5-years of diagnosis within a certain time period.

-Any follow-up time intervals extending past 5 years were excluded, and the number of observed deaths minus the number of expected deaths was summed and divided by five (given the 5-year ‘at-risk’ time period of 2010-2014) to provide an average per year.
+Any follow-up time intervals extending past 5 years were excluded, and the number of observed deaths minus the number of expected deaths was summed and divided by nine (given the ‘at-risk’ time period of 2006-2014) to provide an average per year.

 Excess death rate

 The 5-year excess death rate is calculated as 100 minus percent relative survival (see Interpretation).
 Here relative survival was calculated as above, but also internally age-standardised.
 This involved calculating the proportion of cases diagnosed among broad age groups (15-54, 55-64, 65-74, 75-89 years) and weighting the relative survival estimates for each of these age groups by this proportion.